|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Charlotte W. Newcombe Doctoral Dissertation Fellowship|

 Funds Fellowships for Latino students who have earned a master's or post-graduate degree to spend 9 months working in DC in a policy area of their choice.

-Award Value: Paid 9 month internship in Washington, D.C. (approximate salary of $26,100), and round trip airfare to DC.
+Award Value: Paid 9 month internship in Washington, D.C. (approximate gross stipend of $29,700), and round trip airfare to DC.